ranmerc/implement-app-ideas/beginner/Lorem-Ipsum-Generator/README.md

     $ npm run build

 Builds the production version of the app and outputs to build/.
-Cache folder is deleted because of this [issue](https://github.com/parcel-bundler/parcel/issues/2692) and public url is used for this [issue](https://github.com/parcel-bundler/parcel/issues/323).
+Cache folder is deleted because of this [issue](https://github.com/parcel-bundler/parcel/issues/2692) and public url is used because of this [issue](https://github.com/parcel-bundler/parcel/issues/323).
 Tried [experimental tree shaking](https://parceljs.org/cli.html#enable-experimental-scope-hoisting/tree-shaking-support) available in parcel.

 ## References